 Here too, gas is set to play a central part, as the hydrogen may be produced through electrolysis, which requires green electricity or reforming bio-fuels, of which oxygen and nitrogen are essential elements.
 Oxygen, which is a co-product of the electrolysis of water, may also be used to increase combustion efficiency and reduce emissions.

 “As Sweden’s leading supplier of hydrogen gas, we’re ready to support a fossil-free future,” says Ola Ritzén, Product Manager Metallurgy.

 “Linde is also the company in the Nordic region with the broadest experience of electrolysis, oxygen-enhanced combustion, as well as the capacity to supply the gases needed for these processes.”

 It is not only the use of gas that is becoming more efficient and sustainable, the same also goes for the ways in which it is handled and delivered.

-In 2013, AGA revolutionised the way gas is delivered and handled, with the introduction of its state-of-the-art 20-litre GENIE cylinder.
+In 2013, Linde revolutionised the way gas is delivered and handled, with the introduction of its state-of-the-art 20-litre GENIE cylinder.
 Apart from its ability to holds up to 45 per cent more gas in a cylinder that is also lighter and more stable than a regular cylinder, as well as featuring built-in technology displaying content and time left for welding, the GENIE is also considerably easier for operators to handle.
-Later this year, a similar shift is set to take place in the 50-litre category as AGA introduces the EVOS ViPR 300Bar 50L.
+Later this year, a similar shift is set to take place in the 50-litre category as Linde introduces the EVOS ViPR 300Bar 50L.
 The result is that, these days, gas cylinders are more efficient, lighter and easier to handle, and also require less storage space and fewer transports to deliver the same amount of gas.

 Gas is part of a sustainable future